renn0xtek9/cfs-refactoring/README.md

     - [add_osal_impl_library.cmake](./cmake_modules/add_osal_impl_library.cmake)
     - [add_osal_ut_exe.cmake](./cmake_modules/add_osal_ut_exe.cmake)
 - Using cmake format utility to format all cmake files.
 See [.cmake-format](./cmake-format)

+## Outlook
+- [ ] Integrate the rest of the Nasa CFE to make it mono-repo

 ## Developer's how to: